 1) In January 2017, she stalled the implementation of The FAIR Act.

-2) In Sept 2017 — she circumvented the process the board voted on, trashed the teacher's policy, and wrote and submitted her own highly controversial literature policy that would change the way the curriculum committee approved books and asterisk books she felt were inappropriate.
+2) In Sept 2017 — she circumvented the process the board voted on, trashed the teacher's policy, and wrote and submitted her own highly controversial literature policy that would change the way the curriculum committee approved books and asterisk books she felt were inappropriate based on her own personal definition of decency.
 More than 3,000 community members petitioned to have this policy rejected.

 3) In 2017, during one of the meetings regarding her literature policy, which went nearly six hours, Sandee Everett cut off speakers — students who had been standing for 6+ hours to speak — in order to vote to give herself time to talk more (she had already spoken at length on her policy with a presentation earlier in the evening.)

-6) Sandee Everett has been caught taking photos of parents in the audience she disagrees with, as well as has used her position behind the dais to criticize parents' opinions after their public comments to the board.
+6) Sandee Everett has been caught taking photos of parents in the audience she disagrees with, as well as has used her position behind the dais to respond to and criticize parents' opinions after their public comments to the board.

 7) Sandee Everett was caught texting community members from behind the dais during school board meetings.
-She refused to cooperate with the PRA from The Acorn.
+Then, she refused to cooperate with the PRA from The Acorn.

 8. MOST RECENTLY: at the Aug.
 20 school board meeting, Sandee Everett verbally attacked students she disagreed with from the dais.
 A brave CVUSD senior, shared this comment to the board: